GoogleCloudPlatform/terraform-google-cloud-functions/docs/secure-cloud-function-on-foundation-3-0-0.md

     ...
     ```

-1. Update file `gcp-networks/modules/base_env/variables.tf` to create a toggle for the deploy of the Secured Data Warehouse and the IP for the Secure Web Proxy:
+1. Update file `gcp-networks/modules/base_env/variables.tf` to create a toggle for the deploy of the Secured Cloud Function:

     ```hcl
     variable "enable_scf" {